-All validation sample values are in the same order of magnitude as the historical values.
-While not exactly the same, considering that less sample material was submitted due to the quartering of the core, all validation sample results are within acceptable tolerance of the historic numbers and confirm that they are a valid record of mineral grades.
+All validation sample values are in the same order of magnitude, as the historical values.
+While not exactly the same, considering that less sample material was submitted due to the quartering of the core, all validation sample results are consistent with that of the historic numbers and confirm that they are a valid record of mineral grades.

-In addition the collars of three holes were located in the field where the casing had not been removed or destroyed.
-Figure 12.4 shows the collar of hole 66-83-46; the GPS coordinates (541190E, 5109225N) correspond within acceptable error with the calculated UTM equivalent to the original hole collar location (541195.6E, 5109231.1N) Maine State Plane coordinates.
-Two other collars were located (66-83-42 and 66-83-63) and similar correlations were found.
+In addition, the collars of 3 holes were located in the field where the casing had not been removed or destroyed.
+The collar of drill hole 66-46; with GPS coordinates (541190E, 5109225N) correspond within acceptable error with the calculated UTM equivalent to the original hole collar location (541195.6E, 5109231.1N) Maine State Plane coordinates.
+Two other collars were located (66-42 and 66-63) and similar correlations were found.

-Based on the correlations of the re-assays and for the hole collars found in the field, it is the opinion of the author of the Pickett Mountain Technical Report, that the information in the historical documents is reliable and is suitable for use for current and future studies, including resource estimation.
+Based on the positive correlation of the assays obtained from check sampling of the historic drill core and for the hole collars found in the field, it is concluded that the information in the historical documents is reliable and is suitable for use for current and future studies, including Mineral Resource estimation.